 The ability to modify comb height and length of pull out of the box has been common in lots shotguns and rifles for a long time now.
-That length of pull adjustment is much appreciated for those of us over six feet tall, and I’m sure even more so for those of you under 5’8″.
+That length-of-pull adjustment is much appreciated for those of us more than six feet tall, and I’m sure even more so for those of you under 5’8″.
 It’s the drop and cast adjustment that’s the new interesting part.

 Cast and drop are modified by pulling the stock off and using one of two supplied cast plates.
 The best picture for explaining this isn’t actually the gun, but the instruction manual itself.
 The effect is subtle to the eye, but fare more meaningful once you mount the gun.

-The Versa Max fits me out of the box…kinda…a little.
-But modified with the lowest comb height, added 3/4″ on the length of pull, and moving to a 2″ drop at the heel and 1/4″ right cast, the gun fits perfectly.
+The Versa Max fits me out of the box … kinda … a little.
+But modified with the lowest comb height, added 3/4 inch on the length of pull, and moving to a 2-inch drop at the heel and 1/4-inch right cast, the gun fits perfectly.
 Making those adjustments took me 10 minutes and all I needed was a screwdriver and the supplied hex wrench.

 The value of this level of adjustment, easily modifiable by the user, just can’t be overstated.
 I knew my stock shotguns didn’t quite fit, but I didn’t realize how much they didn’t fit until this shotgun.